-- 4 tablespoons granulated sugar
+- 1/4 cup granulated sugar

 - 1 teaspoon salt

-- 5 cups King Arthur White Flour
+- 5 cups white Flour

-- In Kitchenaid mixing bowl add ingredients as follows: Warm almond milk, melted butter, granulated sugar, salt, and 4 cups of the all-purpose flour.
+- In Kitchenaid stand mixer or in a large bowl, add ingredients as follows: Warm milk, melted butter, sugar, salt, and 1 cups of the all-purpose flour.

-- Turn dough out onto lightly floured board.
+- Turn the dough out onto the lightly floured board.
 Knead a few more times.
 Place in a lightly oiled bowl (I use my Kitchenaid bowl - I just wash it first) and cover with wrap.